salernolabs/rescuegroups/doc/request/AnimalsAdoptions/readme.md

     $query = new \RescueGroups\Request\Objects\AnimalsAdoptions\UpdateSettings();

-    $query->setshowAdoptionsTrackingMessage("Show a reminder to use the Adoptions feature when changing an animal's status to Adopted");
+    $query->setShowAdoptionsTrackingMessage("Show a reminder to use the Adoptions feature when changing an animal's status to Adopted");
-    $query->setshowAppPending("Show an &quot;Application Pending&quot; message on public pages for animals when applicable");
+    $query->setShowAppPending("Show an &quot;Application Pending&quot; message on public pages for animals when applicable");
-    $query->setshowAppPendingAdoptAnyway("Show an &quot;Apply anyway&quot; message on public pages for animals when applicable");
+    $query->setShowAppPendingAdoptAnyway("Show an &quot;Apply anyway&quot; message on public pages for animals when applicable");
-    $query->setpreventApplicationsForPendingAnimals("Prevent applications from being submitted for animals with a pending application");
+    $query->setPreventApplicationsForPendingAnimals("Prevent applications from being submitted for animals with a pending application");

     $result = $api->executeRequest($query);